NifTK/NiftyNet/doc/source/config_spec.md

 ###### `dataset_to_infer`
 String specifies which dataset ('all', 'training', 'validation', 'inference') to compute inference for.
 By default 'inference' dataset is used.
+If no `dataset_split_file` is specified, then all data specified in the csv or search path are used for inference.

 ### EVALUATION